 The higher your bid, the better chance you have of reaching more people on your remarketing lists.

-When determining your bid, take into consideration the value of your customers in each of your lists.
+When determining your bid, consider the value of your customers in each list.
 You can also adjust your bids per list based on recentness of website visits to try to show ads to people while you’re still fresh in their minds.

 Automated bidding strategies that use conversion data such as Target CPA, Target ROAS, and enhanced CPC are now available for remarketing lists for search ads.
 These are great tools that can be used together to improve the number and quality of your conversions.

-Getting started with remarketing can seem daunting, but they can prove to be extremely valuable if executed properly.
+Getting started with remarketing can seem daunting, but they are extremely valuable if executed properly.